• Skip to primary navigation

 Jump to Recipe - Print Recipe

-German Peach Kuchen Cake with Almond Streusel is a delicious peach cake made with slivered almonds.
-The baked peaches are smooth and creamy and the Kuchen batter is light and tender with the buttery almond crumb on top.
+Classic German Kuchen is incredibly delicious and rich!
+Baked peaches are smooth and creamy, while the batter is light and tender.
+The cake is topped with the buttery almond crumb on top and baked until slightly browned on top.

 German Peach Kuchen Cake with Almond Streusel